pypa/packaging/docs/specifiers.rst

                              given specifiers.
     :raises InvalidSpecifier: If the ``specifier`` does not conform to PEP 440 in any way then this exception will be raised.

     .. attribute:: operator

-        The string value of the operator part of this specifier.

-    .. attribute:: version

-        The string version of the version part of this specifier.

-    .. attribute:: prereleases

-        See :attr:`SpecifierSet.prereleases`.

-    .. method:: __contains__(version)

-        See :meth:`SpecifierSet.__contains__()`.

-    .. method:: contains(version, prereleases=None)

-        See :meth:`SpecifierSet.contains()`.

-    .. method:: filter(iterable, prereleases=None)

-        See :meth:`SpecifierSet.filter()`.

-.. class:: LegacySpecifier(specifier, prereleases=None)

-    .. deprecated:: 20.5

-        Use :class:`Specifier` instead.

-    This class abstracts the handling of a single legacy, setuptools style specifier.
-It is generally not required to instantiate this manually, preferring instead to work with :class:`SpecifierSet`.

-    :param str specifier: The string representation of a specifier which will be parsed and normalized before use.
-    :param bool prereleases: This tells the specifier if it should accept prerelease versions if applicable or not.
-The default of ``None`` will autodetect it from the given specifiers.
-    :raises InvalidSpecifier: If the ``specifier`` is not parseable then this will be raised.

-    .. attribute:: operator